unjs/ofetch/README.md

 We use [conditional exports](https://nodejs.org/api/packages.html#packages_conditional_exports) to detect Node.js and automatically use [unjs/node-fetch-native](https://github.com/unjs/node-fetch-native).
 If `globalThis.fetch` is available, will be used instead.
 To leverage Node.js 17.5.0 experimental native fetch API use [`--experimental-fetch` flag](https://nodejs.org/dist/latest-v17.x/docs/api/cli.html#--experimental-fetch).

-### `keepAlive` support

-By setting the `FETCH_KEEP_ALIVE` environment variable to `true`, an http/https agent will be registered that keeps sockets around even when there are no outstanding requests, so they can be used for future requests without having to reestablish a TCP connection.

-**Note:** This option can potentially introduce memory leaks.
-Please check [node-fetch/node-fetch#1325](https://github.com/node-fetch/node-fetch/pull/1325).

 ## ✔️ Parsing Response

 `ofetch` will smartly parse JSON and native values using [destr](https://github.com/unjs/destr), falling back to text if it fails to parse.